AugusstMorales/AugusstMorales/README.md

 # Hello, I’m Augusst 👋

-I craft **scalable, efficient backend systems** with a focus on **performance, simplicity, and clean architecture**.
-My work is driven by a passion for creating solutions that are not only robust but also elegant and easy to maintain.
+I’m diving into backend development with a passion for Linux, Python, and modern tools like Docker and Kubernetes.
+My goal?
+To build scalable, efficient systems that prioritize performance and clean architecture while keeping things simple and maintainable.

 ``` bash